Dinety-Team/Dinety/README.md

 ### Notices

-==Some antivirus software may block the installation and/or the game running.==
+Some antivirus software may block the installation and/or the game running.

 Solutions: